 Find those magnetic tiles!
 Let’s get measuring.

-Measurement is an important skill that can be practiced now and have a HUGE impact for later.
+Measurement is an important skill that can be practiced now and have a HUGE impact on later.

 So grab those magnetic tiles and let’s get started with this preschool measurement activity!

-RELATED: Curious where to start?
+RELATED: Curious about where to start?
 Start here with our Startup Guide to Breakfast Invitations.

 Why are we on the ground?

 We have been doing Breakfast Invitations for over two years now.
 (How is that possible?!)